tarekmehrez/Sentiment-Analysis/README.md

 # Sentiment-Analysis
-Implementation of logistic regression and RNTN to perform sentiment analysis
+Implementation of logistic regressio to perform sentiment analysis

 The tool takes in csv/tsv annotated text files with 2 (+ve,-ve) classes at the beginning of each instance, then it outputs the classification accuracy based on the parameters entered by the user